YaolingYang/SparsePainter/README.md

 * **-AAS** Output the test statistic of Ancestry Anomaly Score (AAS) of each SNP.
 The output is a text file (.txt).
 The AAS test statistic follows chi-squared distribution with K degrees of freedom under the null, where K is the number of reference populations.

-* **-outmatch** Output the number of matches at each SNP for each target haplotype.
-The output file format is a gzipped text file (.txt.gz).

 ## Optional Commands

 ### Commands without values